Terry Clark (drug smuggler)

 Terrance John Clark (12 November 1944 – 12 August 1983), also known by the aliases Terry Sinclair, Alexander James Sinclair, Tony Bennetti, the Australian Jackal and Mr Big, was the head of the Mr Asia drug syndicate, which imported heroin into New Zealand, Australia and the United Kingdom in the 1970s.
-Clark was the 'second' head man of the syndicate and became the lead having successfully plotted the murder of Marty Johnstone, the man who became known as Mr Asia.
+Clark was the second head man of the syndicate and became the lead after plotting the murder of Marty Johnstone, the man who became known as Mr Asia.

 Career

 Born in Gisborne, New Zealand, Clark began his criminal career through petty crimes and was well known to police as a local thug.
 His career expanded in the mid-1970s after meeting Marty Johnstone, who at this stage was doing financially well importing cannabis "buddha sticks" into New Zealand from Southeast Asia.

-Clark and Johnstone, wanting to expand their market and money, started importing high quality white heroin into both New Zealand and Australia.
+Clark and Johnstone, wanting to expand their market and money, started importing high quality white heroin into New Zealand and Australia.
 This was about the time Clark moved to Australia to head the operation there.
-Their Asian partner based in Singapore was Choo Cheng Kui, better known as "Chinese Jack" or Jack Choo.
+Their Asian partner based in Singapore was Choo Cheng Kui, better known as "Chinese Jack", or Jack Choo.

-Clark was ruthless as controller of his operations and killed a number of associates including Gregory Ollard, a Mr Asia drug supplier and heroin addict.
+Clark was a ruthless controller of his operations and killed a number of associates, including Gregory Ollard, a Mr Asia drug supplier and heroin addict.
 He lured Ollard to Ku-ring-gai Chase National Park in the northern suburbs of Sydney, where he killed, mutilated and buried him.
 After killing him, he drove to the home of Ollard's girlfriend in Avalon and abducted her.
 He then drove her to the Blue Mountains where he killed her.

 Women

 Clark was known for his womanising, and had a reputation for extreme violence.
 He met his first wife Sally in his early years and she was mother to his first three children.
 After his divorce from Sally, Clark entered into a relationship with heroin addict Norma Fleet, whom he married in Wi Tako Prison.
 Norma later died in mysterious circumstances.

 It was at this time he met his third wife, Maria Muhary, with whom he fathered his fourth child.
-While in Australia, Clark became involved with Allison Raewyn Dine, a New Zealand kindergarten teacher from Rotorua who moved to Australia and met Clark.
+While in Australia, Clark became involved with Allison Raewyn Dine, a New Zealand kindergarten teacher from Rotorua, who moved to Australia and met Clark.
 Dine became Clark's chief heroin courier and recruiter of other couriers, predominantly other young women.
 Later at Clark's trial in the UK, Dine testified against Clark and was granted immunity from prosecution.
 After the trial, Dine reportedly went into a witness protection programme and still lives in the UK under an assumed name.

 After Dine, Clark became involved with Karen Mary Marie Soich, a New Zealand solicitor to whom he proposed marriage while serving at HM Prison Parkhurst.
 Soich later told the New Zealand Commission that she had put the proposal to marry Clark in abeyance.
 Clark was arrested while in bed with Soich.